40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/readme.md

 Deploy one standalone FortiADC-VM on Oracle Cloud Infrastructure (OCI) using Terraform and the FortiADC Marketplace image.

-This template follows the same OCI deployment model used by the repo’s standalone FortiGate and FortiWeb patterns, but it is tuned specifically for the FortiADC two-interface standalone design.
+This template follows the same OCI deployment model used by the repo’s standalone FortiGate and FortiWeb patterns, but it is tuned for a single-primary-VNIC FortiADC deployment.

 ## Contents